 Regrettably, we may still have incidents where a student’s behaviour may lead to them being excluded from our courses and activities due to Gross Misconduct.
 It is impossible to exactly define all of the cases where we may consider this action; however we can define general scenarios whereby MALVERN HOUSE is left with no choice but to send the student home, these are:

-- Repeated and blatant refusal to follow course instructions in class, on activities
+- Repeated and blatant refusal to follow course instructions in class, on activities or in accommodation.

 - Where behaviour poses a clear health and safety risk to themselves and others